Planning a trip to Belgium and wondering where to go and what to see?

 When to Visit

-Belgium is truly a year-round destination.
-Since most attractions are located in or around the cities, you can visit Belgium at any time of the year and you’ll find plenty to see and do.
+Belgium is a year-round destination.
+Since most attractions are located in or around cities, you can visit at any time of the year and still find plenty to see and do.

 Where to Stay

-During school holidays or long weekends, it’s often difficult to find good hotels at the coast, in Bruges, or in the most popular tourist areas in the Ardennes.
+During school holidays and long weekends, accommodation is also in high demand in Bruges, along the Belgian coast, and in the most popular areas of the Ardennes.

 Getting Around